cvknage/cvknage/content/blog/01-raspberry-pi-headless-setup.md

 ### Connect over VNC

-Launch RealVNC Viewer on your computer and enter the name of your Raspberry Pi 4 B server (`raspberrypi.local`) in to the address bar.
+Launch RealVNC Viewer on your computer and enter the name of your Raspberry Pi server (`raspberrypi.local`) in to the address bar.
 <img alt="RealVNC Viewer New Connection" src="/img/blog/01/RealVNC_Viewer__New_Connection.png" class="image"/>
 When prompted enter your **username** and **password**.